-The City of Geneva's annual Street Improvement Program typically runs from late spring into fall.
-The Public Works Engineering Division regularly checks on street conditions to determine which roads are the most in need of repair.
-Projects also are coordinated with the Water Division for underground water/sewer infrastructure upgrades.
+The City of Geneva's annual Street Improvement Program typically runs from spring into early fall each year.
+The Public Works Department's Engineering Division regularly assesses street conditions to determine which roads are in need of the most repair.
+Projects also are coordinated with Water Division for underground water/sewer infrastructure upgrades.

 The intrusion of water into the stone base of a roadway accelerates the degradation of the asphalt/concrete pavement.
-The repetitive freezing and thawing of the water causes the pavement to break up and eventually a pothole forms.
+The repetitive freezing and thawing of the water cause the pavement to break up creating a pothole.
 The crack sealing operation is intended to slow the water intrusion and prolong the life of the pavement.
 Ideally, the crack sealing operation should occur two to five years after a roadway is paved.

 Want to stay on top of the City's road construction projects?
-Sign up to receive weekly updates sent to you by email or text messages via our website.
+Sign up to receive weekly updates sent to you by email or text message via our website.